 My experiences with the 1DFR inshore rods

-For some reason, I tend to start at the lightest end of the scale then move my way up to heavier outfits.
-Therefore I started using the ultralight inshore 1-4 kilo rod paired with a stealth 2000 reel spooled with 4 pound braid to target estuary species such as bream, estuary perch, and flathead.
+I generally start at the lightest end of the scale then move my way up to the heavier outfits.
+Therefore I started using the ultralight inshore 1-4 kilo rod paired with a stealth 2000 reel spooled with 4-pound braid to target estuary species such as bream, estuary perch, and flathead.
 I frequently found myself at Albert Park Lake and the Werribee river targeting estuary perch on small paddle tail and curl tail soft plastics, pencil minnows and small surface poppers.
 This was so much fun on gear this light and sensitive.
 Using this same outfit around the Maribyrnong river targeting bream using fathead cranks and soft plastics.
 I really enjoyed the flexibility in the rod and great casting distance that allowed me to catch a few bream and estuary perch over 40cm with ease.

 Where to buy your 1DFR rods

-In Australia, the range of Savage Gear 1DFR rods are sold exclusively through BCF.
-These can be seen online here.
-At a price point of $169 these are a great option.
+In Australia, the range of Savage Gear 1DFR rods is sold exclusively through BCF.
+Buy Savage Gear 1DFR rods at BCF online.
+At a price point of $169, these are a great option.
 Don’t forget to keep your eye open for sales which happen frequently through BCF to snap up a bargain.

 A final word from the author

-I know have many 1DFR rods in my collection and have really enjoyed using them.
+I hope you have enjoyed our Savage Gear 1DFR fishing rod series review.
+I have many 1DFR rods in my collection and have really enjoyed using them.
 They look great, work really well in many different scenarios and are well priced.
 If you’re interested in one then make sure you check out the videos above which highlights them in action.
-If you have any further notes, suggestions or corrections then please don’t hesitate to contact us directly on email@example.com Likewise if you have any images of videos of this product that you would like to share with us or have added to the review.
+If you have any further notes, suggestions or corrections then please don’t hesitate to contact us directly on firstname.lastname@example.org Likewise if you have any images of videos of this product that you would like to share with us or have added to the review.